tjjjwxzq/ParrotParty/README.md

 ## System requirements

-You should have Python 3.x with pip and PostgreSQL 9.4 or above
+You should have Python 3.x with pip and sqlite3.

 ## Setting up